 We assessed alignment between our labels and annotations from the original DiverseSumm dataset.
 In addition to creating questions for each news story, \citeauthor{huang:2024} used the associated articles to generate answers, which were validated by human annotators.
 They also generated summaries of the articles, and annotators labeled the faithfulness of each summary sentence.
 We repeated the entailment-based matching procedure described in \appautoref{app:subsec:fables} to check whether any of our extracted claims were entailed by either a validated answer or a summary sentence that was deemed faithful.
 We identified matches for 79 claims (14\%), of which 78 were labeled “Fully Supported” in our dataset, indicating near-perfect alignment.

-Across the five annotators in our study, Krippendorff’s alpha (\citealp{krippendorff:2013}; \citealp{castro:2017}) was 0.49.\footnote{For the 13\% of claims that required evidence beyond the 9-10 articles, the author’s label was omitted from the agreement calculation, as it could not be fairly compared to annotations made without access to the same evidence.} For the 56\% of claims where no annotators reported uncertainty, alpha was 0.68.
+Across the five annotators in our study, Krippendorff’s alpha (\citealp{krippendorff:2013}; \citealp{castro:2017}) was 0.49.\footnote{For the 13\% of claims that required the full article set, the author’s labels were omitted from the agreement calculation, since they cannot be fairly compared to the labels from annotators who only had access to the constrained article set.} For the 56\% of claims where no annotators reported uncertainty, alpha was 0.68.
 For claims where at least one annotator reported uncertainty, alpha dropped to 0.38.
 These results are comparable to those reported by AmbiFC \citep{glockner:2024}, which we view as the most methodologically similar study: in the condition where at least five annotators labeled claims’ entailment with respect to a passage, alpha was 0.55 for the high certainty subset and 0.21 for the low certainty subset (where annotators indicated uncertainty, as in our study).
 Notably, their passages were capped at 20 sentences, while our annotators worked with much longer texts.
 The fact that our agreement scores were higher despite the increased task difficulty is encouraging.

 We offer two key takeaways based on the inter-annotator agreement results.
 First, claims where annotators expressed uncertainty had lower levels of agreement, suggesting that asking annotators to indicate uncertainty may help flag challenging or potentially ambiguous cases.
 Second, after reviewing the claims where annotators disagreed on the correct label, we found that some cases could be attributed to annotation errors, while others reflected reasonable differences in how the claim and/or the evidence were interpreted.
-This finding suggests that in future studies, it might be helpful to complement single-label annotations with probability distributions reflecting annotator agreement – an approach explored in prior work, such as \citet{nie:2020} and \citet{jiang:2023}.
+This finding suggests that in future studies, it might be helpful to complement single-label annotations with probability distributions reflecting annotator agreement (e.g., as explored in \citealp{nie:2020} and \citealp{jiang:2023}).